imissyouso/textmagic-rest-nodejs/docs/TextMagicApi.md

 var query = "\"A\""; // String | Find recipients by specified search query

 var opts = {
-  'limit': 10, // Number | How many results to return 'lists': 0 // Number | Should lists be returned or not };
+  'limit': 10, // Number | The number of results per page.
+  'lists': 0 // Number | Should lists be returned or not };
 apiInstance.getContactsAutocomplete(query, opts).then(function(data) {